-NOTE LENGTH 1/16 ...
-INFINITY Sets the length of the note in steps.
-A step corresponds to a 16th note when using the default zoom.
-Infinite notes won't stop or be retriggered until the D button is pressed.
-NEW!
-Note lengths can also be quickly adjusted for existing notes: Hold a pad containing the note and tap another pad to set the end of the note.
-For a length of 1 step, Hold the pad and tap a pad placed on the same column.
-UTIME -50% ... +50% Time offset: slightly moves the note around its central step position.
+uTIME -50% ... +50% Time offset: slightly moves the note around its central step position.
 On the right (+) the note will be delayed, on the left (-) the note will play sooner.
 CHANCE 0% ...
 100% Sets the probability for the note to be played.
 ROLL 1/8 ...
 1/256 Note will repeat throughout its length (ratcheting) MATH /SYNC SYNC, /PREV PREV /1ST 1ST ...
 Conditional trigs allow you to set a condition to a note to be played.
-Here are some examples: - 1:2 note plays the 1st time, every 2 loops - 2:3 note plays the 2nd time, every 3 loops - !2:4 note not plays the 2nd time, every 4 loops - FILL note plays if the fill button is pressed - !FILL note plays if the fill button is released - PRE note plays if last condition of track was valid - SYNC note plays if added on 1st step of a beat - NT=0 plays only if no other notes are played - PB<5 plays if last beat played less than 5 notes - NO FX note is not sent to the FX chain Note All conditions are listed in the 'Math (conditional trigs)' section at the end of this chapter.
-When scrolling through the Math parameter, RGB leds are dimmed to highlight events with the same Math parameter.
+Here are some examples : - 1:2 note plays the 1st time, every 2 loops - 2:3 note plays the 2nd time, every 3 loops - !2:4 note not plays the 2nd time, every 4 loops - FILL note plays if the fill button is pressed - !FILL note plays if the fill button is released - PRE note plays if last condition of track was valid - SYNC note plays if added on 1st step of a beat - NT=0 plays only if no other notes are played - PB<5 plays if last beat played less than 5 notes - NO FX note is not sent to the FX chain Note All conditions are listed in the 'Math (conditional trigs)' section at the end of this chapter.
+Tip When scrolling through the Math parameter, RGB leds are dimmed to highlight events with the same Math parameter.
 This visual feature also works for Roll and Chance parameters.
 Hold an encoder 1...® to reset a parameter to its default value.
 For example, Hold all to select all notes, and Hold the uTime encoder 5 to quantize all notes to their closest time position.
 6.5.
 Note selection You can select one, or a group of notes to edit all their parameters at the same time.
 Single-event selection Hold a note on the piano roll.
 The pad color will change and the selected note parameters will be displayed on the left screen.
 Keep holding the pad and Rotate one of the 1...® encoders to change the corresponding parameter.
+Tip Keep holding this pad and quickly tap another pad to set the end of the note (two-finger step length feature).
 Hold a note pad momentarily to override the global parameters values with the values contained in this note.
 Multiple-events selection Hold a pad on the piano roll, then Hold another pad to select multiple notes.
 To perform a selection, you can also: